evitiska/TMDB-API-test/README.md

 * To run a specific test use command `pytest -k "<test_name>"`

 ## 3. Run Tests using GitHub Actions
-This repo is configured to run tests using GitHub Actions.
+This repository is configured to run tests using GitHub Actions.

 * Option 1: Push a new commit to `main`
 * Option 2: Manually trigger a workflow run: